French Studies Requirements

 - one senior seminar (such as French 493).
 Majors fulfill the senior seminar (493) requirement by electing the seminar section of a 300-level course, either in the fall or spring of their senior year, with supplementary work authorized by the instructor.

-One course conducted in English in a department such as art, government, or history, in which the principal focus is France or Francophone countries, may be counted toward the major; it must be approved in advance by the advisor in the major or department chair.
+One course conducted in English in a department such as art, government, or history may count toward the major; it must be approved in advance by the major or minor advisor or department chair.

-Majors must take at least one course in the department each semester (that cannot be an independent study).
+Majors must take at least one course in the department each semester.

-For students returning from foreign study, these courses must be numbered 300 or higher.
-Majors are required to spend at least one semester studying in a French-speaking country and are strongly encouraged to spend a full academic year.
-Three semester courses of transfer credit may be counted toward the major for a semester of study away from Colby, a maximum of five for a year.
+Students majoring or minoring in Francophone studies are strongly encouraged (but not required as of the Class of 2027) to study abroad in a country appropriate for their area of interest.
+For students returning from foreign study, selected courses must be numbered 300 or higher.
+Three semester courses may be counted toward the major for a semester of study away from Colby, a maximum of five for a year.

 Honors in French